swcarpentry/r-novice-inflammation/episodes/05-cmdline.md

 This function gets the name of the file to process from the first element returned by `commandArgs`.
-Here's an example to run from the Unix Shell:
+Here's a simple test to run from the Unix Shell:

 ~~~